Camp Pico Blanco: Road and camp construction

 In about 1969, the ex-wife of Jules Kohefer, who had operated the Pico Blanco Hunting and Fishing Lodge near Launtz Ridge beginning before World War I, donated to the council 80 acres in the vicinity of Dani Ridge on the northeast slope of Pico Blanco that she had received in the divorce settlement.
 This steeply sloping piece of property included Redwood trees up to 11 ft in diameter and raised the total acreage to 1525 acres.
-The original camp property extended about 2 mi southward along the Little Sur River, almost to Fish Camp, just short of Jackson Camp.
+The original camp property extended about 2 mi southward along the Little Sur River, almost to Fish Camp and just short of Jackson Camp.

 The Council sold 245 acre to the federal government for about $100,000 shortly after the 1977 Marble-Cone Fire.
 It later sold about another 525 acre in the 1980s to the federal government for an unknown amount, reducing the camp to about 800 acre.
 In 1990, the Monterey Bay Area Council executive board voted to sell the entire camp, resulting in considerable controversy and opposition.
 No buyer was found, and in 1992, the executive board voted in closed session to sell half of the camp property for $3 million, but once again no offers were received.